 According to studies, rage can be a common symptom of bipolar disorder.
 If you're living with bipolar disorder or love someone with this condition, it can be challenging to cope with unwanted or unexpected rage.

 The emotions that often accompany bipolar disorder may have a negative impact on your social life, mental health, and self-esteem.
 However, there are tools to help you control your nervous system, increase moments of joy, and improve your mental health and well-being in the long term.

-According to NIMH, Bipolar Disorder - also known as Manic Depressive Disorder, is a mental illness which causes "unusual shifts in the mood, energy, activity levels, and the ability to carry out daily tasks."
-This disorder is comprised of four types, and it can be categorized based on the highs (mania) and lows (depression) of the mood of the person diagnosed with this condition.
+According to the National Institute of Mental Health (NIMH), bipolar disorder (formerly known as manic depression) is a mental health condition that causes "unusual shifts in mood, energy, activity levels, and the ability to carry out daily tasks."
+There are four diagnoses under the bipolar disorder category in the DSM-5, sorted based on the highs (mania) and lows (depression) that an individual experiences, including the following:

-- Bipolar I Disorder - This manic episode lasts for at least one week (7 days) and can lead to severe symptoms that require immediate medical attention.
-This can also occur during depressive episodes.
+- Bipolar I Disorder: Manic episodes last at least one week and can lead to severe symptoms requiring immediate medical attention.
+A similar cycle may occur during depressive episodes.

-- Bipolar II Disorder - This categorizes depressive episodes and the less severe manic episodes (hypomanic).
+- Bipolar II Disorder: This condition involves depressive episodes and less severe periods of hyperactivity and energy (hypomania).

 - Increased activity levels

 Hypomanic episodes, which may be present in all forms of this disorder, can include the following symptoms:

 - Feeling happier than usual